 Q: I moved to the northeast and find the tree pollen in spring bothers my eyes incredibly.
 They burn, itch, blur, and I get nasty conjunctivitis.
 Is there such a thing as “eye allergy” — and how do I control it?

 Dr. Bassett: In spring trees including birch, maple/box elder, alder and oak release their pollen, a known source for bothersome symptoms, such as sneezing, runny nose and congestion.
 But this pollen also triggers the symptoms of eye itchiness, weathering and redness.

 Current estimates suggest that at least 20 percent of the populations suffers from some form of eye allergy, or allergic conjunctivitis.
 In fact, in the 2012 Allergies in America study, eye complaints among allergy sufferers were among the most vexing.
 Yet many don’t appreciate the need for effective treatment for eye allergy.

 My eye allergy action plan begins with a greater understanding of exact seasonal triggers.
 Then strategies for control include:

-Dr. Clifford Bassett, an allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (www.allergyreliefnyc.com; Twitter @allergyreliefny).
-He is also on the faculty of NYU School of Medicine and Weill Cornell Medical College in New York City.Submit a Question View all posts by this medical expert.
+Dr. Clifford Bassett, allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (Allergyreliefnyc.com; Twitter @allergyreliefny).
+He is on the faculty of NYU School of Medicine and Weill Cornell Medical College in New York City and is also the author of the book: The New Allergy Solution: Supercharge Resistance, Slash Medication, Stop Suffering.Submit a Question View all posts by this medical expert.